jmakr0/Distributed-Entity-Resolution/docker/README.md

-# Docker Setup
+# Docker

-In order to test our setup distributively on one machine, we deployed our approaches into docker containers.
+To test our setup distributively on one machine, we deployed our approaches into docker containers to isolate them against each other.

 ## Build